-9 COMPLIANCE STATEMENT
+9. COMPLIANCE STATEMENT

-This Draft Project Assessment Report complies with the requirements of NER section 5.17.4(j) as demonstrated below:
+This Final Project Assessment Report complies with the requirements of NER section 5.17.4(j) as demonstrated below:

-Requirement Report Section (1) a description of the identified need for investment; 3 (2) the assumptions used in identifying the identified need (including, in the case of proposed reliability corrective action, why the RIT-D proponent considers reliability corrective action is necessary; 3.3 (3) if applicable, a summary of, and commentary on, the submissions received on the Options Screening Report; NA (4) a description of each credible option assessed 5 (5) where a Distribution Network Service Provider has quantified market benefits in accordance with clause 5.17.1(d), a quantification of each applicable market benefit of each credible option 6 (6) a quantification of each applicable cost for each credible option, including a breakdown of operating and capital expenditure 7 (7) a detailed description of the methodologies used in quantifying each class of costs or market benefit 6 (8) where relevant, the reasons why the RIT-D proponent has determined that a class or classes of market benefits or costs do not apply to a credible option 6.2 (9) the results of a NPV analysis of each credible option and accompanying explanatory statements regarding the results 7 (10) the identification of the proposed preferred option 7.5 (11) for the proposed preferred option, the RIT-D proponent must provide:(i) details of the technical characteristics;(ii) the estimated construction timetable and commissioning date (where relevant); (ii) the indicative capital and operating costs (where relevant); (iii) a statement and accommon via a probable that the proposed professed 5.1, 7.5 & 7.6 (iv) a statement and accompanying analysis that the proposed preferred option satisfied the RIT-D; and (v) if the proposed preferred option is for reliability corrective action and that option has a proponent, the name of the proponent (12) contact details for a suitably qualified staff member of the RIT-D proponent to whom queries on the draft report may be directed.
-8.1
+Requirement Report Section (1) a description of the identified need for investment; 3 (2) the assumptions used in identifying the identified need (including, in the case of proposed reliability corrective action, why the RIT-D proponent considers reliability corrective action is necessary; 3.3 (3) if applicable, a summary of, and commentary on, the submissions received on the DPAR; 5 (4) a description of each credible option assessed 4 & 5 (5) where a Distribution Network Service Provider has quantified market benefits in accordance with clause 5.17.1(d), a quantification of each applicable market benefit of each credible option 6 (6) a quantification of each applicable cost for each credible option, including a breakdown of operating and capital expenditure 7 (7) a detailed description of the methodologies used in quantifying each class of costs or market benefit 6 (8) where relevant, the reasons why the RIT-D proponent has determined that a class or classes of market benefits or costs do not apply to a credible option 6.2 (9) the results of a NPV analysis of each credible option and accompanying explanatory statements regarding the results 7.4 (10) the identification of the proposed preferred option 8.1 (11) for the proposed preferred option, the RIT-D proponent must provide: (i) details of the technical characteristics; (ii) the estimated construction timetable and commissioning date (where relevant); (ii) the indicative capital and operating costs (where relevant); (iv) a statement and accompanying analysis that the proposed preferred 4.1.1, 8.1 & 8.2 option satisfied the RIT-D; and (v) if the proposed preferred option is for reliability corrective action and that option has a proponent, the name of the proponent (12) contact details for a suitably qualified staff member of the RIT-D proponent to whom queries on the final report may be directed.
+1.4